apache/airflow/docs/scheduler.rst

     **Let’s Repeat That**, the scheduler runs your job one ``schedule_interval`` AFTER the start date, at the END of the period.

-    You should refer :doc:`dag-run` for details on scheduling a DAG .
+    You should refer :doc:`dag-run` for details on scheduling a DAG.